The Haydys monopole equation: On the geometry of the Haydys monopole moduli space

 can be identified with $(\mu_{I_2},\mu_{J_2},\mu_{K_2})=0$.
 In the same way, we have

 which can be identified with $(\mu_{I_3},\mu_{J_3},\mu_{K_3})=0$.
 Finally the last equation

 corresponds to $\mu_{I_1}=\mu_{J_1}=\mu_{K_1}=0$ which recall is only one equation as $I_1=J_1=K_1$.

-Formally, the same argument as that we used in \Cref{prop:Complex_Structures}, shows that all complex structures we are considering restrict to the locus $\cC_H \subset \cC$ cut out by the Haydys equations.
-Thus the three hyperk\"ahler structures descend to the quotient
+Formally, the same argument as that we used in \Cref{prop:Complex_Structures}, shows that this common complex structure restricts to the locus $\cC_H \subset \cC$ cut out by the Haydys equations.
+Thus, the K\"ahler structure determined by $(h,I_1=J_1=K_1)$ descends to the quotient